How to Check & Improve Your Domain and Email Server IP Reputation?

 See the full list of Cisco Web Usage Control Filtering Categories >>

-We recommend to set up a separate domain for outbound to have better control over its reputation.
+We recommend setting up a separate domain for outbound to have better control over its reputation.
 You have to keep in mind, however, that a fresh domain needs about 1-2 months to earn a good reputation.
 That’s why you should warm up all the email addresses on the new domain before you start sending email campaigns regularly.

-How to warm up an email on a new domain?
+How to warm up an email on a new domain

 And don’t go from 30 emails/day straight to 500 emails/day.
 Email providers use filters that allow them to assess the volume of email going out from your mailbox.
 A radical increase in the sending volume is something that alarms their anti-spam filters.